4 mins. read

 Foods containing artificial sweeteners are healthy: myth

 Artificial sweeteners are often found in foods labelled ‘low sugar’ or ‘no sugar’.
 This does not mean these are healthy foods, and they are often highly processed.
-Whole foods, such as fruits and vegetables, usually have the best mix of nutrients for the body.
+It’s better to focus on a healthy, balanced diet which has more fruits, vegetables and wholegrains, reducing the intake of red meat and avoiding processed meats, rather than eating and drinking foods which use artificial sweeteners.

 Our Cancer Nurse Specialists are knowledgeable about cancer risk and can refer you to other Perci professionals, including our dietitians.